Rules of Conduct

 4. Not use any sexually explicit, harmful, threatening, abusive, defamatory, obscene, hateful, racially, or ethnically offensive language.

-At monthly meetings, participants will:
+At in-person monthly meetings, participants will:

 1. If late to arrive, seat themselves in as quiet and unobtrusive a way as possible so as not to disturb the meeting.